How to Sell Your House Fast in Charlotte: A Neighborhood-by-Neighborhood Guide (2026)

 Why Cash Works in South End

 A condo with a $25,000 pending special assessment is essentially unsellable through traditional channels.
 The lender will not approve financing until the assessment is resolved, and the buyer will not close until the lender approves.
-Cash investors cut through this entirely.
+Cash buyers cut through this entirely.
 They absorb the assessment, factor it into the offer price, and close in days.
 For sellers facing both a special assessment and monthly HOA fees of $400-$800, eliminating even two months of carrying costs can offset a significant portion of the cash offer discount.

 Dilworth / Myers Park